sourcemeta/jsonschema/README.markdown

 The command-line tool for working with [JSON Schema](https://json-schema.org), the world most popular schema language.
-It is designed to solve the most common pain points JSON Schema developers face when maintaining **repositories of schemas**, both during local development and when integrating with CI/CD pipelines.
+It is designed to solve the most common pain points JSON Schema developers face when maintaining **repositories of schemas**, both during local development and when running on CI/CD pipelines.

+> [!TIP]
 > Do you want to level up your JSON Schema skills?
 Check out
 > [learnjsonschema.com](https://www.learnjsonschema.com), our growing JSON
 > Schema documentation website, and our O'Reilly book [Unifying Business, Data,